Programs: Governor’s Council on Fitness | Blue and You Fitness Challenge | Built Environment | Arkansas Coalition for Obesity Prevention (ARCOP)

 Guided by the philosophy that both exercise and incidental physical activity – such as walking a dog, using a stairway or walking to school – are essential to fitness, CDPCB’s Healthy Communities Domain encourages residents to incorporate exercise into everyday routines.
 We believe a combination of environmental, systematic and personal lifestyle changes can help Arkansans achieve national guidelines for physical activity.

+Through initiatives like the Arkansas Governor’s Council on Fitness, CDPCB’s physical activity programs encourage all individuals to participate in physical activity regardless of age, body type, weight, or abilities.
 Physical activity reduces risk of obesity, cardiovascular disease, diabetes and some cancers, while increasing bone strength, muscle strength and a positive mood.
 Results from the National Weight Control Registry indicate that individuals who lose and then maintain a healthy weight are far more likely to exercise regularly.
 Ninety-four percent of registry participants increased their physical activity in order to lose weight, with 90 percent reporting they currently exercise about one hour daily in order to maintain their weight status.
 More information on the registry is available at http://www.nwcr.ws/research/

 Arkansas Governor’s Council on Fitness